iftech-engineering/mongo-es/README.md

 scan entire database (or select with query) for existed documents

 ### Tail phase
-tail the oplog for new documents, updates or deletions
+tail the oplog for documents' create, update or delete

 ## Configuration
 Structure: